jeeliz/jeelizGlanceTracker/README.md

 ## Integration sample
-In the path `/integrationSample`, you will find an integration sample.
-Just serve it through a HTTPS server.
+In the paths `/integrationDemo*`, you will find several integration samples.
+Just serve them through a HTTPS server.

 ## Other methods